SHolysh/database-manual/README.md

 # database-manual
 ORMGP Database Manual

-Transfer of database manual from a doc based to repository based
+Transfer of the database manual from a doc file based system to a repository based system